 - Please keep us informed of any restrictions or exclusions that may be in place.

 - The agreement is between you the owner and insurance company.

 - Once you have decided to make a claim, please request a claim form from your insurance company and complete your section.

 - We only do direct settlement claims with certain insurance companies so please contact the office to confirm this.
 If a direct claim is agreed ensure you select the section on your claim form to pay the vet directly.

 - Ensure your excess is paid to the practice.

 - Once you have completed the claim form post it to the practice, the vet will complete their section and the relevant invoices will be sent with the claim form to the insurance company.
-A letter with a copy of the invoices that have been claimed for will be sent to you.

 - If the claim is ongoing and your horse requires further treatment a continuation claim form may be required.
-If you contact your insurance company they will advise you if a continuation claim form is required, or if they are happy for you to forward a copy of our monthly statement with the claim reference number clearly marked.
+If you contact your insurance company, they will advise you if a continuation claim form is required, or if they are happy for you to forward a copy of our monthly statement with the claim reference number clearly marked.